Learning management system

 A learning management system (LMS) is a software application for the administration, documentation, tracking, reporting, automation, and delivery of educational courses, training programs, materials or learning and development programs.
 The learning management system concept emerged directly from e-Learning.
 Learning management systems make up the largest segment of the learning system market.
 The first introduction of the LMS was in the late 1990s.
+LMSs have been adopted by almost all higher education institutions in the English-speaking world.
 Learning management systems have faced a massive growth in usage due to the emphasis on remote learning during the COVID-19 pandemic.

 Learning management systems were designed to identify training and learning gaps, using analytical data and reporting.
 LMSs are focused on online learning delivery but support a range of uses, acting as a platform for online content, including courses, both asynchronous based and synchronous based.
 In the higher education space, an LMS may offer classroom management for instructor-led training or a flipped classroom.
 Modern LMSs include intelligent algorithms to make automated recommendations for courses based on a user's skill profile as well as extract metadata from learning materials to make such recommendations even more accurate.

-Characteristics

 Purpose

-An LMS delivers and manages all types of content, including video, courses, workshops, and documents.
+An LMS delivers and manages all types of content, including videos, courses, workshops, and documents.
 In the education and higher education markets, an LMS will include a variety of functionality that is similar to corporate but will have features such as rubrics, teacher and instructor-facilitated learning, a discussion board, and often the use of a syllabus.
-A syllabus is rarely a feature in the corporate LMS, although courses may start with heading-level index to give learners an overview of topics covered.
+A syllabus is rarely a feature in the corporate LMS, although courses may start with a heading-level index to give learners an overview of topics covered.

 History

-There are several historical phases of distance education that preceded the development of the LMS:
+There are several historical phases of distance education that preceded the development of the LMS.

-The first LMS was created in 1924 when Sidney Pressey invented the first ‘teaching machine’.
-This machine similar to a type writer with the window showing the questions.
-From then on continuous technological development has contributed to vast changes to LMS with the latest update in 2012 where the LMS is hosted in a cloud, hence freeing companies from the burden of maintaining in-house systems.